Free • No signup Make Thumbnails · Free

 Do I need to select the subject before describing the thumbnail edit?

 No!
 Just describe what you want: 'make this a bold thumbnail with high contrast and vivid colors.'
 The AI automatically identifies the subject and enhances accordingly.
-Only use markers if you want very specific treatment—like brightening just the face while darkening everything else.

 Is there a free thumbnail maker that doesn't require an account?